Thesys-lab/ECRec/README.md

 ## Quick Links

-ECRec is implemented atop XDL and therefore it's setup is highly similar to that of XDL and its interface is fully consistent with XDL.
+ECRec is implemented atop XDL and therefore its setup is highly similar to that of XDL and its interface is fully consistent with XDL.
 For details, read more at XDL's official documentation.
 Links below have routed through Google Translate as XDL docs was written in Chinese.

 **You do not need to go through the installation steps in the link if you opt to use our Docker image.
 We provide the link for your reference in case you encounter problems following our setup steps.**